 Climbing continues to be a traditional use of the tower.
-Over the years, as of December 31, 1984, 17,088 people have climbed to the top.
+By December 31, 1984, 17,088 people had climbed to the top.
 All climbers must comply with regulations and a mandatory check-in and check-out system.

 A traditional Old Settlers Picnic Day is held annually on the third Sunday of June.